josipdosen/PySpec/README.md

 **System Requirments:**

 **WARNING!** This program is designed for Microsoft Windows operating systems.
 Trying to run this program on a different operating system such as Apple MacOS or Linux will result the program itself to crash and not open.
-This Program is written only for CPUs on the x86_64 architecture - ARM-based CPUs will not work.

 **Operating System:** Windows 7 64-bit or higher